ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

 You need not explicitly download the `plugins` for Terraform v0.13.x and higher version.
 {: note}

-1. You can use the Terraform block and specify the right Terraform provider version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.
+1. Create a `providers.tf` file, add the shared Terraform block by specifying the right Terraform provider version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.

    **Syntax**